 Colorectal cancer is cancer of either the colon or rectum.
 The colon and rectum are the last parts of the digestive tract, which also includes the esophagus, stomach, and small bowel.
 Colorectal cancer is the third most common cancer among men and woman, (excluding cancers of the skin), and is the second leading cause of death of men and women combined.
 Over 140,000 people were diagnosed with colorectal cancer in 2010, and the lifetime risk of developing colon cancer is 5.2%.1

 Fortunately, colorectal cancer can be stopped and cured if it is caught early.
 In most cases of colon cancer, the process of occurs over several years.
-The cancer begins within a lesion known as a polyp.
-There are several types of polyps which form in the colon, some of which are benign and will not become a cancer such as a hamartomatous or post-inflammatory polyp, while some are considered pre-malignant (or pre-cancerous) such as an adenomatous polyp.
+Cancer begins within a lesion known as a polyp.
+There are several types of polyps which form in the colon, some of which are benign and will not become cancer such as a hamartomatous or post-inflammatory polyp while some are considered pre-malignant (or pre-cancerous) such as an adenomatous polyp.
 Adenomatous polyps have the potential to become cancer, but not all do.
 The goal of colorectal screening is to identify these polyps at an early stage while they are small and have not developed into malignant cancers.

 What is CT Colonography?

 CT colonography (CTC) is a minimally invasive method for screening and diagnosing colorectal cancer.
 The study is performed using a special machine known as a CT scanner.
-A CT scanner uses x-rays to take hundreds of pictures of your body that are then reviewed by a specially trained radiologists.
+A CT scanner uses x-rays to take hundreds of pictures of your body that are then reviewed by specially trained radiologists.
 The images are reviewed on a specialized workstation designed specifically to evaluate the colon and rectum.
 3D images of the colon are created that allow the radiologists to “fly-through” the colon is the same fashion as a colonoscopy and look for polyps or cancer.

 How long does it take?